top of page

 • Flight from Kathmandu to Lukla and back

-• Professional female Nepalese mountain guides.
+• Professional female Nepalese mountain guide

 • Breakfast, Lunch and Dinner every day.